21. In Love With Spring: My Novel Online

 “And I think it’s worth a shot,” Dawn put in.
 “What do you think?”

 Jules sat on the bed next to Nathaniel.
-“What’s the article about?”
+“What would the article be about?”

 “Who the hell are Luke and Laura?”
 Jules demanded, even though she knew; Mandy had been addicted to General Hospital before entering the working world.
-“We should start our own paper.”
+When they didn’t answer, she said, “We should start our own paper.”

 “No one would read it.”
 Charles leaned back in his chair and rested his feet on Dawn’s lap without asking permission.
-She smiled, put down the newspaper, and took off his sneakers to give him a massage.
+She put down the newspaper and took off his sneakers to give him a massage.